iamdudeman/react-cross-platform-boilerplate/README.md

 # React.js Cross Platform Boilerplate
 This is a simple counter application that runs on any platform!
 The majority of the code is reused between platforms with the view components and entry points being the exception.

+NOTE: This is currently being developed to be easy to use.
+While the basic funcionality should be working it should be used with caution for the time being.

 # Current Progress
 ### Features